saulmm/saulmm.github.com/_posts/2015-07-20-squeezing_gradle.md

 ```

 <br>
 The `build.gradle` file of the android module becomes long and repetitive.
-If we consult the Android Gradle Plugin [DSL](https://developer.android.com/tools/building/plugin-for-gradle.html), we can see that `productFlavors` delegates  on de class: [NamedDomainObjectContainer](https://docs.gradle.org/current/javadoc/org/gradle/api/NamedDomainObjectContainer.html), this provides a [whenObjectAdded](https://docs.gradle.org/current/javadoc/org/gradle/api/DomainObjectCollection.html#whenObjectAdded (groovy.lang.Closure)) method that allows you to perform an action when an object is added, in this case our 'ProductFlavor'.
+If we consult the Android Gradle plugin [DSL](https://developer.android.com/tools/building/plugin-for-gradle.html), we can see that `productFlavors` delegates  on de class: [NamedDomainObjectContainer](https://docs.gradle.org/current/javadoc/org/gradle/api/NamedDomainObjectContainer.html), this provides a [whenObjectAdded](https://docs.gradle.org/current/javadoc/org/gradle/api/DomainObjectCollection.html#whenObjectAdded (groovy.lang.Closure)) method that allows you to perform an action when an object is added, in this case our 'ProductFlavor'.

 _/ presentation / build.gradle_